finalfusion/finalfusion-python/README.md

 `finalfusion-python` is a Python module for reading, writing, and using *finalfusion* embeddings.
-This module is implemented in Rust as a wrapper around the [rust2vec](https://github.com/danieldk/rust2vec) crate.
-The Python module supports the same types of finalfusion embeddings as rust2vec:
+This module is implemented in Rust as a wrapper around the [finalfusion](https://docs.rs/finalfusion/) crate.
+The Python module supports the same types of finalfusion
+embeddings:

 * Vocabulary:
   * No subwords